Memorials register

 The memorials register is an ongoing project to document memorials throughout New Zealand.

 A register of 453 public First World War memorials was initially compiled by Jock Phillips.
-More about some of these memorials can be found in Jock Phillips and Chris Maclean, The sorrow and the pride: New Zealand war memorials (1990) and Jock Phillips, To the memory: New Zealand’s war memorials (2016).
+More about some of the memorials can be found in Jock Phillips and Chris Maclean, The Sorrow and the Pride: New Zealand War Memorials (1990).

-Since the register was launched, many more memorials have been added, largely thanks to contributions by members of the public.
+Since the register was launched many more memorials have been added, largely contributed by members of the public.

 How you can help

 There are gaps in the records.
-We invite you to check whether your local memorials are on the register.
-We are keen to add more lists of the names that appear on the memorials – either as transcriptions or as images of the plaques.
+We invite you to check your local memorials to see if they are on the register.
+We are keen to add more lists of the names of those that appear on the memorials – either as transcriptions or images of the plaques that the names appear on.

 We also welcome images where these are missing from the register.
-If you are sending digital images, please scan these at a high resolution - 200dpi or 300dpi - and send them to us as .jpg files.
+If you are sending digital images we would prefer you to scan these at a high resolution - 200dpi or 300dpi - and send them to us as .jpg files.
 Please do not resize images before sending.
-We are also keen to record the exact location of memorials where this is known.
+We are also very keen to find the exact location of memorials where these are known.

-If you can help with these projects, please send your information to [email protected] and we will add it to the register.
+If you can help with either of these projects please send your information to [email protected] and we will add it to the register.

-You can post images to us at: Production Team, Delivery Group, Ministry for Culture and Heritage, PO Box 5364, Wellington.
+You can also post images to us at: History Group, Ministry for Culture and Heritage, PO Box 5364, Wellington.

 Suggestion for teachers

 Teachers, why not use the register for a class project on your local memorial?
 You might want to get your students to find out more about the people listed on it and create a web project for your school website.
-Please let us know if you do this and we will link to it.
+Please let us know if you do this and we will be sure to link to it!

 Acknowledgements

-The memorials register would not have been possible without the contributions of many volunteers all over New Zealand who have generously sent in images, contextual information and geo-location data.
-We are very grateful to everyone who has helped out over the years.
+The memorials register would not have been possible without the contributions of many volunteers all over New Zealand who have generously sent in images, contextual information and geo-location data for us to use.
+We are very grateful to everyone one who has helped out over the years.

-We would particularly like to acknowledge the contributions of Glennis Austin, Bruce Cavanagh, Christine Chambers, Bruce Comfort, John Halpin, Ron Lambert, Stuart Park, Bruce Ringer, Ann Robbie, Charles Ropitini and Francis Vallance.
+We would particularly like to acknowledge the contributions of Bruce Comfort, Francis Vallance, Glennis Austin, Ron Lambert, Bruce Cavanagh, Christine Chambers, Bruce Ringer and John Halpin.

 About the memorials